Line for tickets to 'Hamilton' hip hopera stretches around Overture

 When buying tickets, he generally shows up at 6 a.m., and there are usually just a handful of people in line, he said.

-Overture Center officials didn't expect all of the Madison shows to sell out immediately, and they didn't.
-In other cities, like in Appleton and Milwaukee, when tickets went on sale recently, they didn't sell out on day one, Schuknecht said.
+Overture Center officials didn’t expect all of the Madison shows to sell out immediately, and they didn’t.
+In other cities, such as Appleton and Milwaukee, when tickets went on sale recently, they didn’t sell out on day one, Schuknecht said.

 “Hamilton” mania isn’t as intense as it once was.
 In the first year after the musical debuted in New York in January 2015, it was difficult to score a ticket, but since then, the play expanded to other markets and spawned four simultaneous touring productions.